-Oluwagbemi, O. O. and Omonhinmin, A. C. (2008) Evaluating the Relationship Between Running Times and DNA Sequence Sizes using a Generic-Based Filtering Program.
+Oluwagbemi, O. O. and Omonhinmin, Conrad A. (2008) Evaluating the Relationship Between Running Times and DNA Sequence Sizes using a Generic-Based Filtering Program.
 Pacific Journal of Science and Technology, 9 (2). pp. 656-666.

 - Published Version